GuangyanCai/netlify-hugo-academic/content/authors/admin/_index.md

 I received my B.S. degree in Computer Science from UC San Diego, where I worked with [Prof. Ravi Ramamoorthi](https://cseweb.ucsd.edu//~ravir/).

-*I am expected to graduate in 2025 and I am actively looking for a research scientist position.*
+*I’m currently completing my degree and expect to graduate in Spring 2025.
+I’ve accepted a full-time job offer and will be sharing more details soon.*